 Summary of law reform necessary to achieve full prohibition

-Prohibition is still to be achieved in the home, penal institutions and alternative care settings.
+Prohibition is still to be achieved in the home, schools, penal system and alternative care settings.

 Current legality of corporal punishment